Ug111/prython-ssh-brute-force-detector/README.md

 ## 🎯 Goal
 I built this to better understand howfailed log patterns can indicate malicious activities.

+## SOC Use Case
+This tool simulates a SOC detection workflow where authentication logs are analyzed to identify brute-force attacks and potential account compromise.

 ## 🔍 what it does:
 - Parses auth logs
 - Tracks failed login attempts per IP